pubmob-com/pubmob/index.md

     </div>
     <div class="boxcopy copy">
       <h5>PubMob</h5>
       <p>Join a mob!
-Learn new techniques and technologies from pub tenders who know how to serve up their craft--from coding to testing to actual brewing.
+Learn new techniques and technologies from pub {{ site.session-lead-term-plural }} who know how to serve up their craft--from coding to testing to actual brewing.
 Experience the boisterous but safe feeling of a mob--the best way to build software as a team--without having to wear a mask.
          <a class="more" href="/pubmob">More &raquo;</a>
       </p>
     </div>